Conference Program

 - 11:00am – 11:35am

-Innovations in housing investments are not new but with an ASIC review of the stamp duty disclosure requirements under RG 97 underway and the launch of the Housing Australia Future Fund, increased investment in housing could ensue.
-In this session, a panel of experts will discuss the current and future landscape for investment in housing.
+Innovations in social and affordable housing are not new.
+However, the forthcoming ASIC review of the stamp duty disclosure requirements under RG 97 and the launch of the Housing Australia Future Fund, could lead to increased housing supply.
+A panel of experts will discuss the current and future landscape for affordable housing developments.

 11:40am